Dr-naseer123/My-journey-with-python/README.md

 Code to list the first n natural numbers.
 # Day 5
 Code to list the first n even natural numbers.
+# Day 6
+Code to list the first n odd natural numbers.